saboye/JSBootcampChallenges/Readme.md

 Welcome to the Technosoft JS Bootcamp Challenges repository.
-This repository contains a series of challenges for the Technosoft JS Bootcamp.
+This repository contains a series of challenges forked from the Technosoft JS Bootcamp repository.
 It uses a Test-Driven Development (TDD) approach, where each challenge has a set of tests that you must pass in order to complete the challenge.

 # Installation
 To get started, fork this repository to your GitHub account and clone the repository to your local machine using the following command: